These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 TRAM (transverse rectus abdominis muscle) flap A type of breast reconstruction that uses the large muscle that runs from the lower ribs to the pelvic bone in the groin along with skin and fat.

-Trastuzumab Also called Herceptin.
-A targeted therapy used to treat HER2 positive breast cancer, and one of a group of drugs called monoclonal antibodies.
+Trastuzumab A targeted therapy used to treat HER2 positive breast cancer, and one of a group of drugs called monoclonal antibodies.
+A well-known brand name is Herceptin.

 TUG (transverse upper gracilis) flap or TMG (transverse myocutaneus gracilis) flap Types of breast reconstruction that use muscle from the inner or outer upper thigh along with skin and fat.